 - Real-Time: These rules evaluate all time/date information.
-Rules based on real-time can only be executed if the device has a time from a valid source, e.g. via NTP. - Operation-Time: These rules only evaluate the minutes and hours since the last time the device was started.
+Real-time based rules can be executed provided that the device has a time from a relevant source, e.g. via NTP. - Operation-Time: These rules only evaluate the minutes and hours since the last time the device was started.